-Real property tax relief for certain rehabilitated, renovated, or replacement real property.
+Real property tax relief.
 Requires that a person seeking partial tax exemptions or credits on real property taxes for certain rehabilitated, renovated, or replacement property demonstrate that he has the right to be legally present in the United States.
 Patron: Marshall, R.G.
 02/12/08 House: Left in Rules Notes: City Position: Oppose